MuhammadAbdulrehman-bit/AI-Dungeon-Narrator/README.md

-# 🧙 AI Dungeon Master – Interactive Storytelling with Memory
+# 🧙 AI Dungeon Narrator – Interactive Storytelling with Memory

 An **AI-powered text adventure game** where the model acts as a Dungeon Master, narrating scenarios and presenting choices.
 Unlike typical story generators, this system **remembers past events** using a custom memory system to keep the story consistent.